 The organization was begun by Ryan and Lana Weimer, the parents of 5 children, 3 of whom were born with Spinal Muscular Atrophy.

 The inspiration for the charity originated the Halloween that Ryan created a fantastic pirate costume for his son, Keaton, which included a ship that completely encompassed Keaton’s wheelchair.
 News of this terrific idea spread and soon the Weimers found themselves inundated with requests from parents who wanted a magical costume made for their own wheelchair confined sons/daughters.

 In 2015, Magic Wheelchair was born and, since then, has created dream making moments for children nationwide.

-So, you may be wondering how this Oregon based charity is able to reach so many communities?
+So, how does this Oregon based charity reach so many communities?
 They do it with teams of volunteers authorized to create Magic Wheelchairs for kids in their local area.

 This is how it works.

 1. Volunteer builders organize in their community, creating a “local build team”.